vectorch-ai/ScaleLLM/README.md

 <div align="left">

 [ScaleLLM](#) is a cutting-edge inference system engineered for large language models (LLMs), designed to meet the demands of production environments.
-It extends its support to a wide range of popular open-source models, including [Llama3.1](https://github.com/meta-llama/llama3), [Gemma2](https://github.com/google-deepmind/gemma), Bloom, GPT-NeoX, and more.
+It extends its support to a wide range of popular open-source models, including [Llama3.1](https://github.com/meta-llama/llama3), [Gemma2](https://github.com/google-deepmind/gemma), [Phi](https://huggingface.co/microsoft/phi-2), and more.

 ScaleLLM is currently undergoing active development.
 We are fully committed to consistently enhancing its efficiency while also incorporating additional features.
 Feel free to explore our [**_Roadmap_**](https://github.com/vectorch-ai/ScaleLLM/issues/84) for more details.

 ## News:
+* [01/2025] - Optimized inhouse Attention kernels
 * [06/2024] - ScaleLLM is now available on [PyPI](https://pypi.org/project/scalellm/).
 You can install it using `pip install scalellm`.
 * [03/2024] - [Advanced features](#advanced-features) support for ✅ [CUDA graph](#cuda-graph), ✅ [prefix cache](#prefix-cache), ✅ [chunked prefill](#chunked-prefill) and ✅ [speculative decoding](#speculative-decoding).
 * [11/2023] - [First release](https://github.com/vectorch-ai/ScaleLLM/releases/tag/v0.0.1) with support for popular [open-source models](#supported-models).